grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 Compiles Faust programs to a benchmark executable
 ```

-So something like `faust2bench -vec -lv 0 -vs 4 foo.dsp` to produce the executable, then:
+So something like `faust2bench -vec -lv 0 -vs 4 foo.dsp`  is used to produce an executable, then launching `./foo` gives :

 ```
 ./foo